chubbson/sem_os_hpctf/INSTALLZMQ.md

 ./configure
 ```

-if you re runnig in following error
+if you are runnig in following error
 ```c
 configure: error: Package requirements (libsodium) were not met:
 ```

-run following based on this article: https://github.com/zeromq/libzmq/issues/1274
+run following, based on this article: https://github.com/zeromq/libzmq/issues/1274
 ```c
 ./configure --without-libsodium
 make